About Weight Loss Surgery

 3 Procedures to Choose From

-The bariatric surgery team at Scott & White Memorial Hospital offers three minimally invasive bariatric surgical procedures:
+The bariatric surgery team at Scott & White Hospital in Temple offers three minimally invasive bariatric surgical procedures:

 Laparoscopic Adjustable Gastric Band.
 In this reversible procedure, a band containing an inflatable silicon balloon is placed around your upper stomach to create a small pouch.
 This causes food to move more slowly into the lower stomach.
 As a result, the small stomach pouch will quickly fill when you eat, triggering the sensation of feeling full.
 Find out more.